-The other side of the coin is the extent to which the state is 'conditioned' by capital.
-Few people would deny the existence of 'state organs' - namely the government, the judiciary, the civil service, the police and army.
-These organizations are an observed reality.
+The other side of the coin is the extent to which the state is "conditioned" by capital.
+Few people would deny the existence of state organs-namely the government, the judiciary, the civil service, the police, and army.
+The existence of these organizations is hardly in dispute.
 What is far less obvious is the logic that lies behind them.
 Opinions on this question vary widely.
-At one extreme we have the realist position, according to which the state, represented by its 'officials,' seeks to defend the 'national interest' against the interest of other nations.
-At the other extreme, we have the structuralist Marxist position that sees the state, in the 'last instance,' as being subservient to the 'logic of accumulation.'
+At one extreme we have the realist position, according to which the state, represented by its "officials," seeks to defend the "national interest" against the interest of other nations.
+At the other extreme, we have the structuralist Marxist position that sees the state, in the "last instance," as being subservient to the "logic of accumulation."
 And both views ring true.
-There is little doubt that George Bush Jr. and his administration believe that they represent the 'national interest' of the United States.
-It is also fairly obvious that this same administration, despite its considerable leeway, cannot deviate 'too much' from the underlying dictates of profit and accumulation.
+There is little doubt that George W. Bush and his administration believe that they represent the "national interest" of the United States.
+It is also fairly obvious that this same administration, despite its considerable leeway, cannot deviate too much from the underlying "dictates" of profit and accumulation.